piotrfila/dotfiles/README.md

 Hello!

-This reposiory contains the nixos configuration for my laptop and desktop.
+This reposiory contains the nixos configuration for my laptop, desktop and a raspberry pi 4 running mainsail/moonraker/klipper for controlling a 3D printer.
-I might also migrate my rpi 4 and zero to using nix in the future.
+More hosts are coming as I continue to nixify every machine I have.
 Some cool features include:
 - impersistence
 - GPU and USB passthrough to a windows VM